cabforum/servercert/docs/BR.md

 The CA SHALL meet the technical requirements set forth in [Section 2.2 - Publication of Information](#22-publication-of-information), [Section 6.1.5 - Key Sizes](#615-key-sizes), and [Section 6.1.6 - Public Key Parameters Generation and Quality Checking](#616-public-key-parameters-generation-and-quality-checking).

-TODO(sleevi): FIXME

-CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.

 ### 7.1.1 Version number(s)

 Certificates MUST be of type X.509 v3.